SESGPreSales/SamsungMDC-Calculator/README.md

 working demo here: https://mdc.sesg.ch

 ## How it works
-The app is composed of three containers, started using docker compose (has to be already installed on the host).
+The app is composed of three containers, started using docker compose (has to be already installed on the host -> Get Docker here: https://docs.docker.com/engine/install/ )

 - `db` hosts the data
 - `backend` provides an API to query the database.